provena/provena/developer-docs/user-proxy.md

 A pertinent example is creating a dataset.
 Currently, the `data-store-api` is responsible for this task.
 Consider the high-level steps needed to undertake this process

-1. validate the item doesn't exist (requires fetching from the registry, through the `registry-api`)
 2. validate the payload is valid
-3. establish a suitable storage location and add to the dataset metadata this location (only the data store can do this)
+3. establish a suitable storage location and add to the dataset metadata to this location (only the data store can do this)
 4. create the item in the registry (requires a POST operation into the registry, through the `registry-api`)
 5. seed the dataset location with a metadata file (requires S3 privileges which only the data store has)
 6. launch a job (requires talking to the `job-api`)